akshaysurendra/inventree/README.md

 \*\*: # of dry months, rain in the dry season, etc. [plethora of drought indices]

-## P2 - Meta-analysis: who is doing forest/tree-diversity research?
+## P2 - Review: who is doing forest/tree-diversity research?